Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

 ## <a name="setup"> Development Setup

-This document describes how to set up your development environment to build and test AngularJS, and explains the basic mechanics of using `git`, `node`, `yarn` and `grunt`.
+This document describes how to set up your development environment to build and test AngularTS, and explains the basic mechanics of using `git`, `node`, `yarn` and `grunt`.

 ### Installing Dependencies

-Before you can build AngularJS, you must install and configure the following dependencies on your
+Before you can build AngularTS, you must install and configure the following dependencies on your
 machine:

 - [Git](http://git-scm.com/): The [Github Guide to